Architecture

 If a multi-layer synthetic flooring product fused together with a lamination process, a laminate flooring (or floating wood tile as named in the United States) is formed.

 The top layer looks like a type of wood, which the recent technology enables any graphic or photo of tile at the present, with a protective coat.
+The reason for calling floating wood tile is that it clicks with the tongue and groove of the planks on an underlying surface.

 Technical Aspects of Laminate Flooring